Financial Accountability and Reparations for Ukraine

 We work to:

-- Investigate, litigate and advocate for viable financial accountability routes for victims of the conflict in Ukraine;
+- Investigate, litigate and advocate for viable financial accountability routes for victims of the war in Ukraine;

-- Raise awareness of the reparations landscape in Ukraine for international and national stakeholders including survivors, including survivors of CRSV;
+- Raise awareness of the reparations landscape in Ukraine for international and national stakeholders, especially survivors, including CRSV survivors;

 How?